-Discipline and obedience are inextricable from the history of the military institution, to the point where both seem absolutely necessary in order for it to function.
 Like the other noted disciplinary institutions that formulate a society - the prison, the school, the factory, the church - the military both creates and mirrors a code of behaviour according to a wider ideology defined by an authority.
 In the factory, for example, the ideology is defined by the industrialist, whereas in the military, it is ultimately defined by the head of state.
-In this text, there will be an exclusive focus on the latter institution, specifically on exploring the use of drones (also reported as Unmanned Aerial Vehicles, or Remotely Piloted Aircraft, in the mass media) as a tool for both surveillance and the targeted killing of militants as part of the War on Terror.
-Although certainly having its roots in the Cold War, the sort of military strategy that has been developed to combat a "a stateless enemy, prone to shifting operations from country to country", employs all the logic and advanced technologies of the contemporary control society.
+In this text, there will be an exclusive focus on the latter institution, specifically on exploring the use of drones (also reported in the mass media as Unmanned Aerial Vehicles/Systems, or Remotely Piloted Vehicles) as a tool for both surveillance and the targeted killing of militants as part of the War on Terror.
+Although certainly having its roots in the Cold War, the sort of military strategy that has been developed to combat a "a stateless enemy, prone to shifting operations from country to country" employs all the logic and advanced technologies of the contemporary control society.
 (Holder, CFR) But do these technologies of control - namely the increasingly automated methods of warfare, the use of dynamic databases and systems as predictive engines, and the institutionalisation of networked/immaterial power - contribute to resetting the asymmetries of power that exists in the very definition of The War on Terror?
 Furthermore, how do these emerging networked forms of US military strategy fit into a wider historical narrative of military-institutional conflict, control, and obedience?

 The text begins by looking at the traditional army as a cybernetic system, exploring how the hierarchical structures and language that forms the basis for the military institution can be used to maintain a homeostatic (that is, an equilibrium) state of obedience.
-This point is expanded through an analysis of the language and protocol outlined in a US military document titled Procedure for Military Executions, dated from 1947, and explores if the formulation of a military vernacular assists in the establishment of a precedent of control, and thus rendering language itself a form of biopower.
-The latter half of the text examines the contemporary developments of US military strategy, particularly the reasons for and the effects of the increased use of drones in the insurgent territories in the Middle East and how they effect the control structures within the US military itself.
+This point is expanded through an analysis of the language and protocol outlined in a US military document titled Procedure for Military Executions, dated from 1947, and explores if the formulation of a military vernacular assists in the establishment of a precedent of control, and thus rendering language itself a highly effective form of biopower.
+The latter half of the text examines the contemporary developments of US military strategy, particularly the reasons for and the effects of the increased use of drones in the insurgent territories in the Middle East and how they effect the control structures within the US military.